Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Physical Activity:

-Regular exercise helps maintain a healthy weight and improves metabolic health.
+Regular exercise not only aids in maintaining a healthy weight but also enhances metabolic health.

 Regular Monitoring:

-Ongoing check-ups and liver function tests are essential to track progress and adjust treatments as needed.
+Ongoing check-ups and liver function tests are essential for tracking progress and adjusting treatment as necessary.

 The Role of Nicotinamide Riboside (NR) in Liver Health